 The Center for Ethics and the Rule of Law (CERL) is accepting applications for the Center’s 2015 Summer Internship Program.
 The program aims to increase students’ theoretical and practical understanding of work towards preservation of rule of law values in the face of the changing nature of warfare.
 Interns in the program will work as a team under the supervision of CERL’s leadership, and will participate in CERL’s activities to the greatest extent possible.
 They will engage, inter alia, in research on issues of national security law and policy, preparation of CERL’s forthcoming academic publications: “Sovereignty and the New Executive Authority” and “The Weighing of Lives in War; Combatants and Civilians in the Jus in Bello”, planning and organization of CERL’s conferences, managing and updating CERL’s website, and drafting of position statements to Congress and other governmental or private institutions.

 Law students, as well as graduate students from other disciplines related to CERL’s mission interested in examining the intersection of rule of law values, applied ethics, national security or the law and morality of war are encouraged to apply.
-Applicants will be required to submit a cover letter, resume, and names of two referees no later than February 28, 2015, however, CERL will consider reasonable requests to extend the deadline on a case by case basis.
-Potential candidates for the program will be scheduled for interviews (by phone or in person), and offers of internship will be extended to six selected candidates.
-The internships program will run for eight weeks, from June 1, 2015 to July 27, 2015.
-Applications for the Summer Internship Program, as well as deadline extension requests, may be submitted by email to CERL@law.upenn.edu.
+Applicants will be required to submit a cover letter, resume, and names of two referees.
+Potential candidates for the program will be scheduled for interviews (by phone or in person), and offers of internship will be extended to six selected candidates on a rolling basis.
+The internship program will run for eight weeks, from June 1, 2015 to July 27, 2015.
+Applications for the Summer Internship Program may be submitted by email to CERL@law.upenn.edu.

 Goals and Benefits of the Summer Internship Program